kkoltun/dev_notes/java_persistence/database_basics/transactions.md

 **A transaction is a set of one or more SQL operations treated as a unit.**

 **In a relational database, everything that you execute is done in the context of the database transaction (even in the auto-commit) mode.**

 * Transactions appear to run in isolation.
 * If the system fails, each transaction's changes are reflected either entirely or not at all.

 SQL standard:

 * Transaction begins automatically on first SQL statement.
 * On `commit` transaction ends and new one begins.
 * Current transaction ends on session termination.
 * `Autocommit` turns each statement into transaction.

 Session vs transaction:

 * Session may be spanning over multiple transactions.
 * Over the same connection multiple (begin transaction - commit) are possible.

 Basic attributes of a transaction:

 * **A**tomicity
 * **C**onsistency
 * **I**solation
 * **D**urability

 Transactions are particularly important in the multi-object context:

 * Single row in one table often has a foreign key reference to a row in another table.
   Multi-object transactions allow you to ensue that these references remain valid.
 * When denormalized information needs to be updated, you need to update several places/documents/tables in one go.
   Transactions prevent denormalized data from going out of sync.
 * In databases with secondary indexes, the indexes also need to be updated every time you change a value.

 ---

 ### Atomicity

 **Grouping multiple operations in an all-or-nothing unit of work, which can succeed only if all individual operations succeed.**

 The operations might fail because of various reasons - breaking constraints, system crash.

 ![Atomicity](images/atomicity.svg)

 **Transaction rollback** undoes partial effects of a transaction.
 This can be either initiated by the system or the client.

+#### Atomicity implementation with logs

 Two mechanisms play important role here:

 * Undo log - in case a transaction needs to be rolled back.
 * Redo log - in case of a crash with some transactions not written to the disk yet.

+#### Atomicity implementation in Postgres

+Facts:

+* `pg_xact` with two bits per transaction: `IN_PROGRESS`, `COMMITTED`, `ABORTED`, `SUB_COMMITTED`.
+That's the entire durable record of "did this transaction happen".
+Even if the transaction is big, the outcome is one bit-flip in one place.
+All or nothing.
+* **No undo log**, writes are never reversed, every tuple carries `xmin` (creating xid) and `xmax` (deleting xid) in its header.
+Visibility is decided on read - for a given tuple, look up `xmin`'s status in `pg_xact`.

+`RecordTransactionCommit`:

+* Write a commit record to WAL and `XLogFlush` it to durable storage. **This is real atomicity point** - the transaction is committed the instant this fsync returns, regardless of what `pg_xact` currently says.
+* Set the xid to `COMMITTED` in `pg_xact`.
+* Remove the xid from the `ProcArray`, which is what makes it visible to newly-taken snapshots.

+If there is a crash between 1 and 2:

+* Recovery replays the commit record and sets the `pg_xact` itself.
+* So `pg_xact` is better thought of as derived state that WAL is authoritative over.

+**Please note, that the WAL write is the final step in terms of atomicity and durability of the change, but is not the final step of writing data in general.
+The WAL record is a description of the change.
+The modified page sits dirty in `shared_buffers` and is written to disk later, usually by the checkpointer.**

+**This does not weaken the guarantee: once the commit record is flushed to WAL, the transaction is durable, and a crash before the page reaches disk is recovered by replaying wAL over the stale page.**

+#### Atomicity here vs atomicity in multithreading

 > Note that atomicity in the context of ACID is different than atomicity in multi-threaded programming.
-> If one thread executes an atomic operation, that means there is no way that another thread could see half-finished result of operation.
+> If one thread executes an atomic operation, that means there is no way that another thread could see half-finished
+> result of operation.
 > In the context of ACID, atomicity is *not* about concurrency.
-This is covered under the letter **I** for **isolation**.
+This is covered under the letter **I** for
+> **isolation**.

 ---